-Is the job ongoing, fixed term, seasonal or sporadic?

-What are the days and working hours, including breaks, for the job?

-Have you developed a position description for the job you want filled?

-Are there any physical limitations or requirements for the job?

-Are any working with children or police checks required for the job?
+- Is the job full-time, part-time, or casual or fixed-term? - Is the job ongoing, fixed term, seasonal or sporadic? - What are the days and working hours, including breaks, for the job? - Have you developed a position description for the job you want filled? - Are there any physical limitations or requirements for the job? - Are any working with children or police checks required for the job?